I Don’t Just Launch a Product and Pray. Here’s What I Do

 Go out and talk to people who you think would be interested in your idea.
 You can do this online or (better) in person.

-- If your idea involves helping people improve their dating lives, talk to your single friends to find out the struggles and challenges they face.
+- If your idea involves helping people improve their dating lives, talk to your single friends to discover their struggles and challenges.

 - If you want to help people cook healthy, paleo-friendly meals, talk to friends or family who would be interested in that lifestyle.